-[Source: PLoS One, full page: (LINK).
+[Source: Antimicrobial Agents and Chemotherapy, full page: (LINK).
 Abstract, edited.]

 Meningococcal quinolone resistance originated from several commensal Neisseria species

 Mingliang Chen, Chi Zhang, Xi Zhang, Min Chen